 The senior program includes:

-To qualify for the program, students must attend a mandatory information night, must have completed 110 academic units, with recommended minimum GPA of 3.0.
-They must also enroll in and PASS a minimum of two (2) West Valley courses per semester, for a minimum of six (6) units.
+To qualify for the program, students must attend a mandatory information night, must have completed 110 academic units with recommended minimum GPA of 3.0 and must also be enrolled in and PASS a minimum of 2 West Valley courses per semester (minimum of 6.0 units).